4GeeksAcademy/python-lists-loops-programming-exercises/exercises/02-Loop-list/README.md

+# `08` Loop list

-# `08` Instructions from your teacher:
+# Instructions from your teacher:

-The code right now is `printing the first item in the console.` Instead of doing that, print `all the elements` in the list.
+The code right now is printing the first item in the console.
+Instead of doing that, print `all the elements` in the list.
 ```py
 You will have to loop through the whole array using a for loop.